pavanrex/rag-knowledge-assistant/README.md

 - Stores them in a vector database
 - Retrieves relevant context for a given query
 - Uses an LLM to generate responses grounded in retrieved data
+- Implements basic chunking and keyword-based retrieval for document search

 ## How it works
 1. Documents are split into smaller chunks